steveblue/angular2-rollup/README.md

 To run Closure Compiler, you need to install the [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Selenium Webdriver requires [Python](https://www.python.org).
-This project requires `node ~6.9.0` to be installed.

 - Install the cli and global npm dependencies